TQUK Exams System – Candidate Guidance

 1.1 Starting Times for Exams

 Where an exam is to be undertaken via online delivery, times are to be requested when the exam is booked.
-Online, remotely invigilated exams can be accessed between 07:00 and 23:59 (UTC) on the allocated day.
-Any amendment to the date and time outside this window must be requested at least five working days in advance.
+Online, remotely invigilated exams can be accessed until midnight on the allocated day.
+Any amendment to the scheduled date must be requested at least five working days in advance.

 The short answer questions components of Healthcare Assistant Practitioner exams will take place prior to their associated multiple choice questions components and both must be undertaken on the same day.